openfootball/league-starter/README.md

 # football.db League Quick Starter Sample - Mauritius Premier League

-Create your own plain text datasets for your own league(s) from scratch and read it all into your SQL database of choice (e.g. SQLite, PostgreSQL, etc.) with a single command e.g.:
+Create your own datasets in plain text for your own league(s) from scratch and read it all into your SQL database of choice (e.g. SQLite, PostgreSQL, etc.) with a single command e.g.: